2023 Solar Incentives Guide for Encinitas, CA - Tax Credits & Rebates

 - within the date range specified by a particular incentive.

-Specific incentives, including ones handled by the California government or by your county/municipality, might have additional qualifications.
-Speak with your local Encinitas solar installer to learn more about what incentives your project may qualify for.
+Specific incentives, including those run by the California government or by your county/municipality, sometimes have additional qualifications.
+Speak with your local Encinitas solar installer to find out what incentives your project may qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.